Axion boson stars with wormhole topology: NUMERICAL RESULTS

 The nature of a wormhole is intimately linked to its throat parameter $r_0$.
 In particular, the magnitude of $r_0$ directly influences the wormhole's traversability.
 While a complete verification of traversability typically necessitates the full numerical evolution of a test particle passing through the wormhole \cite{Kain:2023ore}, for static spherically symmetric solutions, analyzing the Kretschmann scalar at the throat suffices to address this issue.

 For a throat parameter of $r_0=0.0001$, the Kretschmann scalar $K$ is exceptionally large, exhibiting a divergent trend near the throat, irrespective of the values of the $f_a$ and frequency $\omega$.
 A consistent observation is that as $r_0$ increases, the overall value of the Kretschmann scalar progressively decreases.
-In the case where $r_0 = 0.1$, the Kretschmann scalar of the second solution branch is found to be smaller than that of the first branch, given the same parameters.
-When $r_0=0.5$ for fixed value of $f_a$, the Kretschmann scalar initially decreases as the frequency is lowered.
-After reaching a minimum value, it begins to increase with a further decrease in frequency.
-This behavior is preserved for larger values of $r_0$.
+In addition to this direct dependence on $r_0$, $K$ is also systematically influenced by $f_a$ and $\omega$.
 We show the diagram of $K$ as a function of the radial coordinate $x$ in Fig.~\ref{phase2}.

 Fig.~\ref{phase3} shows the distribution of a physical quantity closely related to the wormhole throat parameter: the phantom field scalar charge $\cal D$.
 The value of this quantity serves as a measure for the phantom field content within the model.
-We find that the scalar charge exhibits a positive correlation with the throat parameter $r_0$, while the parameter $f_a$ has a negligible effect on it.
+We find that the scalar charge exhibits a positive correlation with the throat parameter $r_0$, while the parameter $f_a$ has relatively little effect on it.

 In summary, for extremely small throat parameters $r_0$, the value of the parameter $\cal D$ indicates a scarcity of the phantom field, while the corresponding Kretschmann scalar $K$ is of a high order of magnitude, signifying a violation of traversability.
 As $r_0$ increases, $\cal D$ also increases while $K$ generally decreases.
 However, in this regime, the value of $K$ is also influenced by the parameters $f_a$ and frequency.